Cosmological phase transitions: from perturbative particle physics to gravitational waves: Introduction

 First-order cosmological phase transitions can also be part of a successful electroweak baryogenesis mechanism, and this is one of the strongest motivations for expecting strong first-order phase transitions to be part of our cosmological phase history.
 As a result many of the calculations of the phase transitions represent a significant overlap between the calculations required for testing GWs and electroweak baryogenesis.
 Therefore some parts of this review, specifically \cref{sec:effective_potential,sec:transition_rates}, can also be useful for electroweak baryogenesis, but beyond that we will not provide any further pedagogy on that topic and recommend that interested readers refer to the large number of pedagogical texts already available for electroweak baryogenesis \cite{Cohen:1993nk,Trodden:1998ym,Cline:2006ts,Morrissey:2012db,White:2016nbo}.

 Whilst this is a review, there a few novel arguments and derivations in places.
 These include new derivations of the JMAK equation in \cref{sec:altJMAK} and the connection between the effective potential and the convex hull of the potential in \cref{App:Convex}.
-Lastly, in \cref{sec:from_fopt_to_gws} we provide a simple justification of the form of the GW spectrum on dimensional grounds alone, and shed light on the fact that the effective lifetime of a GW source must be less than a Hubble time using basic energy conservation.
+Lastly, in \cref{sec:from_fopt_to_gws} we slightly extend previous works~\cite{Kosowsky:1991ua} to provide a simple justification of the form of the GW spectrum on dimensional grounds alone.